 Certificates

-Students can expand their learning experience through the Aerospace Research Graduate Certificate (SOAR).
+Students can expand their learning experience through the Aerospace Research Graduate Certificate.
 Faculty expertise includes structures and dynamics, aerodynamics, acoustics, and mathematical and computational methods.

 A multidisciplinary certificate program integrates engineering, the life sciences, and medicine.
 The research focus of the program is the interaction of proteins, cells and tissues with materials and drugs in natural biological processes, and in medical diagnosis and therapy.